Skip to content

 1. Set Up a Broker

 You need an MQTT broker running on your network.
-If you don't have one, install Mosquitto:
+If you don't have one, download Mosquitto and run the Windows installer.

 Already have Home Assistant?
 It includes an MQTT broker — enable it in Settings > Add-ons > Mosquitto broker.